EEDTrackerEU

 EU Energy Efficiency Directive Implementation Rate Tracking

-Track implementation as source-linked status records instead of a single unsupported percentage.
+Track implementation as cited status records instead of a single unsupported percentage.

 Use official NECP assessments, Eurostat distance-to-target data, audit and energy-management evidence, and national transposition notes to show what is implemented, planned, delayed, or not yet evidenced.